-- J Cracked drums. - J Shoes or pads with oil, grease, or brake fluid on them. - J Shoes worn dangerously thin, missing, or broken.

-Steering System Defects (See Figure 2-1)
+- · Cracked drums. - Shoes or pads with oil, grease, or brake fluid on them. - Shoes worn dangerously thin, missing, or broken. - Steering System Defects (See Figure 2-1) - Missing nuts, bolts, cotter keys, or other parts. - Bent, loose, or broken parts, such as steering column, steering gear box, or tie rods.

-- J Missing nuts, bolts, cotter keys, or other parts. - J Bent, loose, or broken parts, such as steering column, steering gear box, or tie rods. - J If power steering equipped--hoses, pumps, and fluid level; check for leaks. - J Steering wheel play of more than 10 degrees (approximately two inches movement at the rim of a 20-inch steering wheel) can make it hard to steer.
+- If power steering equipped-hoses, pumps, and fluid level; check for leaks. - Steering wheel play of more than 10 degrees (approximately two Inches movement as the rim of a 20-Inch steering wheel) can make it hard to steer.

-Figure 2-1Examples of Steering System Key Parts
+Examples of Steering System Key Parts

-Suspension System Defects.
+Suspension System Detects.
 The suspension system holds up the vehicle and its load.
 It keeps the axles in place.
 Therefore, broken suspension parts can be extremely dangerous.
-Look for:
+Look for.

-J Spring hangers (Figure 2-2) that allow movement of axle from proper position.
+Spring hangers (Figure 2-2) that allow movement of axle from proper position.

-- J Cracked or broken spring hangers. - J Missing or broken leaves in any leaf spring.
-If onefourth or more are missing, it will put the vehicle "out of service" but any defect could be dangerous (Figure 2-3). - J Broken leaves in a multi-leaf spring or leaves that have shifted so they might hit a tire or other part. - J Leaking shock absorbers (Figure 2-4). - J Torque rod or arm, u-bolts, spring hangers, or other axle positioning parts that are cracked, damaged, or missing (Figure 2-2). - J Air suspension systems that are damaged and/or leaking (Figure 2-4). - J Any loose, cracked, broken, or missing frame members.
+Cracked or broken spring hangers.

+Missing or broken leaves in any leaf spring.
+If one fourth or more are missing, it will put the vehicle "out of service" but any defect could be dangerous (Figure 2-3).

+Broken leaves in a multi-leaf spring or leaves that have shifted so they might hit a tire or other part.

+Leaking shock absorbers (Figure 2-4).

+Torque rod or arm, u-bolts, spring hangers, or other axle positioning parts that are cracked, damaged, or missing (Figure 2-2).

+Air suspension systems that are damaged and/or leaking (Figure 2-4).

+Any loose, cracked, broken, or missing frame members.

+Key Suspension Parts

-Figure 2-3--Safety Defect: Broken Leat in Leaf Spring
+Safety Defect: Broken Leaf in Leaf Spring